-I used to rehearse like I was going to catch the bus with them.
-I would put my backpack on, walk to the end of the driveway and wait.
-I stood there knowing one day my bus will come and all my questions will be answered.
+I was so excited about riding the school bus that I would have dress rehearsal for it.
+I’d put my backpack on, walk to the end of the driveway and wait.
+I stood there knowing one day the bus will come for me and all my questions will be answered.

-I was ecstatic the first day of kindergarten.
+I was ecstatic on my first day of kindergarten.
 I was FINALLY going to experience the world I was incredibly curious about with my sisters.

 The bus doors opened, I stretched my little right leg up to reach the first tall step.
-As I hiked my way to the third and final step, I heard the radio sweeper for “Thuuuunder Country 105.5” echo through this yellow, hollow, metal tube.
-Bus number 24.
+As I hiked my way to the third and final step, I heard the radio sweeper for “Thuuuunder Country 105.5” echo through the yellow, hollow, metal tube – bus number 24.
 It was the only radio station we were allowed to listen to.
-I sat in the seat directly behind the bus driver – next to the person who would become my childhood best friend, Larry.
+I sat in the seat directly behind the bus driver – next to the person who would become my childhood best friend, Craig.

-The bus doors slammed shut and our 40-minute journey through the backroads of rural Indiana to school began.
+The bus doors slammed shut and our forty minute journey to school, through the backroads of rural Indiana, began.

 It felt like there should have been a band playing a celebratory song in our driveway as the bus drove off, along with my mom and dad waving enthusiastically.
 But there was no band and my mom and dad weren’t there to give me an enthusiastic send off.
 My dad worked third shift as a forklift driver and my mom worked first shift in a welding factory.
 So, by this time, dad was in the shower getting ready for bed and mom had already been at work for about an hour.

-One of my earliest memories on bus number 24 was when Dolly Parton’s song, “I Will Always Love You” played over the radio.
+One of my earliest memories on bus 24 was when Dolly Parton’s song, “I Will Always Love You” played over the radio.
 I absolutely loved that song.
-Every time it came on the bus radio, I would come alive, sit up on my knees and belt the song out: “Aaaand IiiiiiiiiIIIIIIiiii wiiill always looooove youuuuu.”
+Every time it came on the radio I would come alive.
+I would sit up on my knees and belt the song out, “Aaaand IiiiiiiiiIIIIIIiiii wiiill always looooove youuuuu.”
 I would forget and not care where I was.
-I would always become enraptured with the song.
-I was doing what just felt natural – serenading the entire bus.
+I became enraptured with the song – every time.
+It felt natural to serenade the entire bus.
 What I realize now is that my queerness was showing and it made others uncomfortable.

-I’ve only seen Carl’s house once.
+I’ve only seen Danny’s house once.
 He was picked up before me every morning and dropped off after me on the days he made it to school or wasn’t suspended.
-The sense I got from Carl, even as a kid, was that he was from a family that was depleted in every way – emotionally, spiritually, financially.
+The sense I got from Danny, even as a kid, was that he was from a family depleted in every way – emotionally, spiritually, financially.

-Carl didn’t like my singing.
+Danny didn’t like my singing.
 He didn’t like anything about me.
-However, Carl and his brother, Seth, did like to pick on Larry and me.
-Larry was smart.
-He kept to himself and Carl would end up leaving him alone.
-I was the opposite of Larry.
-I couldn’t stand how mean and abusive Carl was and I didn’t want him to get away with it.
+However, Danny and his brother, Seth, did like to pick on Craig and me.
+Craig was smart about it though.
+He kept to himself and Danny would end up leaving him alone.
+I was the opposite of Craig.
+I couldn’t stand how mean and abusive Danny was and I didn’t want him to get away with it.
 No matter how many times my mom told me, “Let the Lord fight your battles for you, Azariah.”
 I rarely missed an opportunity to stand up to him.
 When he would come for me, I would serve it right back to him.
-Often to the point that Carl would beat me up while reminding me I am nothing more than a faggot.
+Often to the point that Danny would beat me up while reminding me I was nothing more than a faggot.
 The defiant queer in me was showing and that had to be beaten into submission.
 There’s nothing more threatening to the false masculinity he was learning at home than a naturally defiant queer like me.